Rise to Success: Career Highlights of Ellen DeGeneres

 Covergirl Smoothers Moisturizing Concealer Stick, Light, 0.14 Ounce

-2010: DeGeneres promotes Farm Sanctuary's Adopt-A-Turkey Project
+2010: DeGeneres Serves as Campaign Ambassador for Adopt-A-Turkey Project

 In November 2011, Secretary of State Hillary Clinton named Ellen DeGeneres a special envoy for Global AIDS Awareness.

-December 3, 2011: DeGeneres headlines 'Change Begins Within' gala
+December 3, 2011: DeGeneres Headlines "Change Begins Within" Gala

-On December 3, 2011, Ellen DeGeneres headlined the third annual "Change Begins Within" gala for the David Lynch Foundation, held at the Los Angeles County Museum of Art.
+On December 3, 2011, Ellen DeGeneres headlined the third annual "Change Begins Within" gala for the David Lynch Foundation held at the Los Angeles County Museum of Art.

-In Spring 2012, Ellen DeGeneres became the spokesperson for J. C. Penney in a tour and advertising campaign.
+In spring 2012, Ellen DeGeneres became the spokesperson for J. C. Penney in a tour and advertising campaign.

 In April 2013, Ellen DeGeneres donated $25,000 to stop anti-whistleblower agricultural gag legislation in Tennessee, which would prohibit undercover investigators from recording footage of animal abuse on farms.